Judith Kampfner appears in the following:

 There was a party last night at the British consulate on Third Avenue, just hours after the explosions yesterday morning.
 WNYC's Judith Kampfner reports that attendees were relaxed as they celebrated Tony Blair's winning of a historic third term as prime minister.

-Although police guided guests to a side entrance, security ...
+Although police guided guests ...

 Your Truth, My Truth, The Truth